TIANSHANNET › News › Xinjiang News

 Expat Eyes | What belongs to China belongs to the world

-The most basic relevant information about Xinjiang for an international student is that it is the hometown of lamb skewers.
-Of course, as a former Confucius Institute scholarship student, I learned about the Silk Road background, but I didn't know much about the basics.
-Finally, I had the chance to go to the Urumqi Planning Hall to gain a deeper understanding of Xinjiang's role as the core area of the Silk Road Economic Belt.
-It serves as the Eurasia’s international logistics hub, with a highly developed modern industry.
-Additionally, it is also considered as China's free trade test zone.
-Through the additional explanation, I gained a thorough understanding of how valuable and important Xinjiang, China, is during this period of the 21st-century.
+The most basic and relevant information about Xinjiang for an international student is that it is famous for lamb skewers.
+Of course, as a former Confucius Institute scholarship student, I learned about the Silk Road's background, but I didn't know much about the basics.
+Finally, I had the chance to visit the Urumqi Planning Hall to gain a deeper understanding of Xinjiang's role as the core area of the Silk Road Economic Belt.
+It serves as Eurasia's international logistics hub, with a highly developed modern industry.
+Additionally, it is also considered one of China's free trade test zones.
+Through the additional explanations, I gained a thorough understanding of how valuable and important Xinjiang, China, is in this period of the 21st century.

-My real tour started when I went out from the Xinjiang International Grand Bazaar.
-Because the weather was too hot, people were drinking a kind of beverage which mixed yogurt with ice water.
+My real tour started when I went out of the Xinjiang International Grand Bazaar.
+Because the weather was too hot, people were drinking a kind of beverage made by mixing yogurt with ice water.
 I also had a chance to taste it!
 A watermelon costing one Chinese yuan was especially sweet.

 Lee Seong Deok took a photo with a nang sculpture at Xinjiang International Grand Bazaar in Urumqi, northwest China’s Xinjiang Uygur Autonomous Region.